5-Day Game Jam (October 2025)

 My role and responsibilities:

-• 100% of development and asset implementation.
+100% of development and asset implementation.

-• Project planning and scope definition.
+Project planning and scope definition.

-• Time management and decision making under pressure.
+Time management and decision making under pressure.

-• Setting realistic technical limits to ensure a playable build.
+Setting realistic technical limits to ensure a playable build.

-Due to time constraints, several features had to be cut, including additional environmental polish and vital tutorial gameplay sequence.
+Due to time constraints, several features had to be cut, including additional environmental polish and a vital tutorial sequence.
 Despite this, we successfully delivered a complete and functional project within five days.
 The projected was rated by 52 Users and landed within the top 13th percentile of submissions for overall and within the top 5% for creativity and visuals.

 This project reinforced the importance of scope control, frequent testing, two-way feedback, and collaboration.
-Working with teammates preserved group and independent motivation to delivered a semi-polished project.
+Working with teammates preserved group and independent motivation to deliver a semi-polished project.
 This experience only goes to show how important it is to work with a team and the wonders it comes with.

 “Death is serverd”